Junior Showmanship - a Royal Melbourne Show Initiative

 The panel of 3 judges included the famous Mr J.W.
 Marples F.Z.S (Fellow of the Zoological Society) of England.
 He was the eldest son of the great Mr Theo Marples, whose books are still in great demand.
 In 1894, he also founded the English publication 'Our Dogs'.
 When one considers people that had to travel by ship for months to and from the UK, seldom did Australia enjoy the presence of such celebrities.
 So Mr J.W.
 Marples' presence at the Royal Show 1948 was well anticipated and publicized.

 The 'special' event masterminded for Royal Melbourne Show 1948 was 'Manton's Canine Turnout'.
 Manton's was one of several Bourke Street Stores selling clothing, along with the famous Myers, Buckley & Nun's, Foy and Gibson's etc. As Mr Marples was regarded as a 'fashion expert', Manton's was chosen as sponsor.
 The name 'Turnout' was because the rules included points for the colour, design and appropriateness of the handler's costumes for the breed of dog each child handled.

 Meanwhile, the first successful commercial Australian dog food 'Tucker Box' had commenced manufacture in Australia.
 By 1952, over 100 children (including yours truly) competed in these Child Handlers Classes.
 The dog food sponsor also gave the competition a name change to the 'Tuckerbox Canine Turnout (Juvenile Handlers' Classes)'.
-This ran under the same name and rules from 1948 until 1977, ensuring that structured Junior Showmanship competitions became official events recognized by Kennel Clubs and other dog controlling bodies around the world!
+This ran under the same name and rules from 1948 until 1977, pioneering structured Junior Showmanship competitions becoming official events recognized by kennel clubs and other dog-controlling bodies around the world!